-UNDP is expanding its early recovery work in the region by delivering a holistic recovery package that aims to stabilize communities where they are now and where they intend to go.
+UNDP is expanding its early recovery work in the region by delivering a holistic recovery package that aims to stabilize communities through the simultaneous implementation of an integrated range of short to longer term early recovery interventions.
 This ensures communities are secure; have access to basic services like education, healthcare, and potable water; have both immediate and sustainable economic opportunities; and local governance structures are revived.

-With support from the European Union and USAID, and the governments of Japan, Norway, and Switzerland, UNDP has achieved promising early results:
+With support from the Governments of Japan, Norway, Switzerland, the European Union, USAID, and the host Government of Nigeria, UNDP has achieved promising results:

 - Unconditional cash grants were provided to a total of 82,000 most vulnerable conflict-affected persons

-- 11 schools, clinics and government buildings reconstructed providing cash-for-work to 4,000 skilled and unskilled community workers
+- Schools, healthcare facilties, water boreholes and government buildings have been reconstructed sometimes through cash-for-work programmes that have benefitted over 4,000 skilled and unskilled community workers.

-- 3,426 farmers (20% women) supported with agricultural inputs, farm implements and cash to restart farming activities
+- Over 5,000 farmers (over 20% women) have been supported with agricultural inputs, farm implements and cash to restart farming activities.

-- 3,200 small business owners supported with grants, equipment or training for diversification and new skills
+- Over 3,200 small business owners supported with grants, equipment or training for diversification and new skills.

 - 4.2 million people reached with radio public service announcements and dramas on peace-building and gender-based violence prevention messages.